-The Kontakion, Ikos, and/or Sessional Hymns from the Pentecostarion, the Triodion, or the Menaion may now be sung.
+The Kontakion, Ikos, Sessional Hymns, and/or Hypakoe from the Pentecostarion, the Triodion, or the Menaion may now be sung as prescribed by the Typikon.
 These may be omitted.

-The Canon continues with Ode 4, or, if Ode 4-6 are to be omitted, then the Kontakion & Ikos of the Sunday or the feast are sung.
+The Canon continues with Ode 4, or, if Odes 4-6 are to be omitted, then the Kontakion & Ikos of the Sunday or the feast are sung.
 After Ode 6: